Protect your family from pests. Find out how to prevent and treat your pest problems.

 Fleas

-Protect Your Home and Family from Fleas
+🐛 Protect Your Home and Family from Fleas

-Understanding Fleas
+🐛 Understanding Fleas

-Fleas are small – 1.5 mm to 4 mm long – reddish brown insects that spend most of their adult lives clinging to and feeding on the body of their chosen host.
+Fleas are small (1.5 mm to 4 mm long), reddish-brown insects that spend most of their adult lives clinging to and feeding on the body of their chosen host.
 Adults are wingless and have flattened bodies that allow them to move freely between the hairs of dogs and cats.
 Fleas are also extraordinary jumpers and can jump hundreds of times higher than their body length.
-Immature fleas or larvae do not live on a host.
-Flea larvae live around and feed upon on the organic flecks of skin and other similar materials that collect wherever pets spend time.
-This includes favorite resting areas and bedding sites.
-Proper cleaning in these areas can go a long ways towards flea control.

 Newly developed adult fleas emerge within a protective cocoon they created when they were larvae.
 Adults within their cocoons can remain dormant for long periods of time and are stimulated to emerge by the vibration of footsteps.
 The ability to remain dormant is one reason why fleas seem to suddenly emerge in vacant homes once new owners move in and start walking around.
-Also it’s important to note that fleas aren’t always associated with a previous owner’s pets.
-Sometimes wild animals living in crawl spaces or other similar areas bring fleas with them which cause problems for homeowners.
+Also, it’s important to note that fleas aren’t always associated with a previous owner’s pets.
+Sometimes wild animals living in crawl spaces or other similar areas bring fleas with them, which cause problems for homeowners.

-Treating Flea Bites
+🐛 Treating Flea Bites

-When fleas are present homeowners generally notice them first by the bites they leave behind.
+When fleas are present, homeowners generally notice them first by the bites they leave behind.
 Typically, bites are concentrated around the ankle and look very similar to mosquito bites.
 Fleas can be selective and will often feed on only one or a few people living in a house.
 Many times the people most affected are small children and infants.

-The most important treatment for an insect bite is to clean the wound.
+🐛 The most important treatment for an insect bite is to clean the wound.

 If any insect debris has been left in the wound, remove carefully with fingernails or tweezers.
 Then clean the bite using soap and water or alcohol wipes.

-Swelling can be reduced immediately after a bite by covering it with a cold compress such as ice in a cloth (but never hold ice directly on the skin).
+🐛 Swelling can be reduced immediately after a bite by covering it with a cold compress such as ice in a cloth (but never hold ice directly on the skin).

-The swelling from a bite may take more than a week to go down and may remain itchy for several days.
+🐛 The swelling from a bite may take more than a week to go down and may remain itchy for several days.

-Try not to scratch bites as this will increase the itch and could lead to the bite becoming infected by bacteria.
+🐛 Try not to scratch bites as this will increase the itch and could lead to the bite becoming infected by bacteria.

-Call your doctor if:
+🐛 Call your doctor if:

-The swelling or pain is so severe that it prevents moving around or sleeping
+• The swelling or pain is so severe that it prevents moving around or sleeping.

-The swelling continues to worsen more than a day after the bite
+• The swelling continues to worsen more than a day after the bite.

-The bite appears to be infected
+• The bite appears to be infected.

-Repeat bites such as those caused by a flea infestation can lead to sensitized skin and dermatitis.
+• Repeat bites such as those caused by a flea infestation can lead to sensitized skin and dermatitis.
 Speak with your pharmacist or doctor for treatment.

-Protecting Pets from Fleas
+🐛 Protecting Pets from Fleas

 Even with the best care, it is difficult to fully protect your dog or cat from fleas.
 A pet with fleas will frequently scratch or try to bite the fleas in its fur.
 Although a flea comb may be sufficient to prevent some flea infestations, generally pet owners need to consult their veterinarian for advice on eliminating fleas from their pets.
-If you choose to use an over the counter flea treatment for your pet you must be aware that the materials used on cats are different that those used on dogs.
-Be sure you only use a cat or dog specific material on your pet and consult your vet if there are signs of irritation such as reddening of the skin or if there are thin patches in your pet’s coat.

-How to get rid of Fleas
+🐛 How to get rid of Fleas

 If you have pets, it is essential to prevent fleas becoming established in carpets and bedding:

-Vacuum carpets and furnishings where pets sleep to remove fleas and eggs.
+🐛 Vacuum carpets and furnishings where pets sleep to remove fleas and eggs.
 Use the strongest suction that will not damage the fabric.
 Empty the vacuum cleaner bag directly into a sealable plastic bag and immediately discard it outside your home.

-Wash pet bedding regularly in hot water to kill flea eggs, larvae, and adults within cocoons
+• Wash pet bedding regularly in hot water to kill flea eggs, larvae, and adults within cocoons.

-Take care when transferring bedding, rugs, etc, to avoid spreading flea eggs
+• Take care when transferring bedding, rugs, etc., to avoid spreading flea eggs.

-Consider placing pet beds in areas without carpets such as on wooden floors
+• Consider placing pet beds in areas without carpets, such as on wooden floors.

-Although many homeowners struggle with do it yourself flea control remedies the results are often less than satisfactory.
-Small problems can develop into large ones and this is when many people seek out the services of a pest control professional.
+Although many homeowners struggle with do-it-yourself flea control remedies, the results are often less than satisfactory.
+Small problems can develop into large ones, and this is when many people seek out the services of a pest control professional.

 Spiders

-Dealing with Spider Problems in Your Home
+🎯 Dealing with Spider Problems in Your Home

 Spiders can be a particular nuisance in the home.
-They are attracted to warm, dark small spaces, like wall cracks, corners, air vents, and in the eaves of your home.
+They are attracted to warm, dark, small spaces, like wall cracks, corners, air vents, and in the eaves of your home.
 Other species prefer to stay closer to the outdoors, weaving their webs in your garden or near your outside lighting.
 Most spiders are a nuisance primarily because of their webbing.

 There are more than 35,000 species of spiders worldwide, a few thousand of which are found in Australia alone.
-Spiders exist in a wide range of colors and sizes, yet they are all easily recognisable by their 8 legs.
+Spiders exist in a wide range of colors and sizes, yet they are all easily recognizable by their 8 legs.
 Spiders are often beneficial because they eat many types of insects, including those that are pests.

 Some common species of spiders that can be found entering your home are:

-White-Tailed Spiders – found in cool dark places, bites can cause swelling and itchiness.
+🎯 White-Tailed Spiders: Found in cool, dark places; bites can cause swelling and itchiness.

-Spiders are most likely to enter the home in the autumn due to their search for a warm place to spend the winter.
+Spiders are most likely to enter the home in autumn due to their search for a warm place to spend the winter.
 There are several ways that you can help to prevent and control spider problems in your home:

-Remove noticeable webs
+• Remove noticeable webs.

-Fill in gaps in walls and under doors to deter entry
+• Fill in gaps in walls and under doors to deter entry.

-Remove sheltering sites like firewood piles and compost piles from near your home
+• Remove sheltering sites like firewood piles and compost piles from near your home.

-Use lighting in a way that is less attractive to the insects that spiders feed on
+• Use lighting in a way that is less attractive to the insects that spiders feed on.

-JA Pest Control can help you tackle the problem of spiders in your home in a safe, effective and professional way.
+• JA Pest Control can help you tackle the problem of spiders in your home in a safe, effective, and professional way.

-How to Get Rid of Spiders
+🎯 How to Get Rid of Spiders

-Although many homeowners struggle with do it yourself spider control remedies the results are often less than satisfactory.
-Small problems can develop into large ones and this is when many people seek out the services of a pest control professional.
+Although many homeowners struggle with do-it-yourself spider control remedies, the results are often less than satisfactory.
+Small problems can develop into large ones, and this is when many people seek out the services of a pest control professional.

 Ants

-Dealing with Ants in your Home
+🐛 Dealing with Ants in your Home

-It can be annoying to find ants in your home, and many ants, including the common pavement ant can be difficult to control.
-Considering that ants frequently travel through unsanitary areas before they end up on your countertops, you should take steps to keep them away from your family, pets and food.
+It can be annoying to find ants in your home, and many ants, including the common pavement ant, can be difficult to control.
+Considering that ants frequently travel through unsanitary areas before they end up on your countertops, you should take steps to keep them away from your family, pets, and food.

-Types of Ant Problems
+🐛 Types of Ant Problems

-Some ant species live in colonies that are supported by a single queen while others are supported by multiple queens.
+Some ant species live in colonies that are supported by a single queen, while others are supported by multiple queens.
 Although there are thousands of different ant species, there are relatively few that we commonly see as pests.
 These include:

-Black House Ant – Black House Ants are only 2.5-3mm long.
-These ants are regarded as a nuisance and scavenge in kitchens, garbage and also dog excrement, therefore potentially spreading diseases such as salmonella.
-‘Common Ants’ include the intensely black ‘Black House Ants’, which are attracted to sweets and the light yellowish brown ‘Coastal Brown Ant’, which prefers to feed on meat products and grease.
+🐛 Black House Ant: Black House Ants are only 2.5–3mm long.
+These ants are regarded as a nuisance and scavenge in kitchens, garbage, and dog excrement, therefore potentially spreading diseases such as salmonella.
+“Common Ants” include the intensely black “Black House Ants”, which are attracted to sweets, and the light yellowish-brown “Coastal Brown Ant”, which prefers to feed on meat products and grease.
 The most effective control measure is to find the colony and treat it.

-How to Ant-Proof Your Home
+🐛 How to Ant-Proof Your Home

-Always cover food – who knows where that ant has been before it crawls across your food!
+🐛 Always cover food – who knows where that ant has been before it crawls across your food!

-Clean food and liquid spills immediately
+• Clean food and liquid spills immediately.

-Clean food debris from under kitchen appliances
+• Clean food debris from under kitchen appliances.

-Make sure all garbage cans are tightly sealed
+• Make sure all garbage cans are tightly sealed.

-Keep compost piles enclosed and covered
+• Keep compost piles enclosed and covered.

-Put away pet food as soon as your pet has finished eating
+• Put away pet food as soon as your pet has finished eating.

-You can also help prevent Ants entering your home by sealing access points such as cracks and crevices in door and window frames.
+You can also help prevent ants entering your home by sealing access points such as cracks and crevices in door and window frames.

-How to get rid of Ants
+🐛 How to get rid of Ants

 While a wide range of do-it-yourself products are available for ants, many times effective control requires a professional pest control service to gain control and prevent recurrence.